 Our approach to voting adopts best-practice corporate governance and ties in with our wider stewardship priorities to reflect our clients’ values.
 We take a strong position on excessive and poorly aligned executive remuneration proposals, gender diversity in company leadership and environmental sustainability.

 As part of our active ownership programme, we aim to vote at all public meetings held by our investee companies.
-During 2021, we voted on 3,160 resolutions at 222 company meetings.
+In the year to June 2023, we voted on 3,092 resolutions at 196 company meetings.

 Our voting activity is managed by Institutional Shareholder Services.
 However, we use a bespoke template which led us to oppose nearly five times as many management proposals as the standard ISS template.
-The records below illustrate the impact of our template (data as at 30 September 2021).
+The records below illustrate the impact of our template (data for the year to 30 June 2023).